brianhill/numerical-analysis/daily_schedule_term_3.md

   * The first problem will be a statistics problem.
 Come to the exam with the power curve fit program on p.
 99 already typed in.
 Make sure your program works on HP's example on p.
 100.
   * The second problem will be another differential equation problem using Euler's method.
   * The third problem will use the parabola fit ideas we developed in Friday's class, but you don't have to study the theory, because I will have exactly the theory you need all written up.
 It might help to review the linear interpolation program on p.
 85.
 * Friday, Dec.
-9 &mdash; Choose, discuss, and get started on [special projects](./special_projects.html)
+9 &mdash; Choose, discuss, and get started on [special projects](./projects/projects.html)

 ### Week 15 &mdash; Present Special Projects

 *Special Projects: Choose a program we have not worked through or extend a program that we have already worked through.
 Explain the theory.
 Illustrate it with examples.
-We will have four 15-minute presentations (I could do one too?) on the last day.*
+Prepare 15-minute presentations for the last day.*

 * Tuesday, Dec.
 13 &mdash; Special Project presentations